0BAB1/HOLY_CORE_COURSE/user_docs/docs/index.md

 It depends on what you want to know.

-If you want to know how to get the HOLY CORE platform running on your FPGA, whithout caring about the actual usage yet, go to the "**Practical FPGA Usage Guidelines**" section.
+If you want to know how to get the HOLY CORE platform running on your FPGA, whithout caring about the actual usage yet, go to the [Practical FPGA Usage Guidelines](#fpga-usage-guidelines) section.

-If you have the holy core platform up and running and just want to know how to make in run some program, start with "**Using the Holy Core Platform**".
+If you have the holy core platform up and running and just want to know how to make in run some program, start with [Using the Holy Core Platform](#holy-core-platform).

-## Using the Holy Core Platform
+## Holy Core Platform

 ### Description & Top I/Os